jacobluetzow/pk_message/README.md

 # Pk Message

 ## About:
-This application "processes" messages receieved in order by printing message text to the terminal.
+This application "processes" messages received in order by printing message text to the terminal.
 Each queue that receives a message will "process" one message a second, no matter how quickly the message are submitted to the `GET /receive_message/:queue/:message`.
-Messages received on different queues will "process" at the same time with any following messages in those queues  will then be "processed" every second.
+Messages received on different queues will "process" simultaneously, and any following messages in those queues will then be "processed" every second.

+When this project's running, it will also start a GenServer process called ProcessingServer to keep the message queue state, executing code asynchronously.

 To start Pk Message server: